-Emma Berry, Principal, Head of Operations, Real Estate, Facilities and Infrastructure Management
+Emma Berry, Principal, Head of Operations, Real Estate, Facilities and Infrastructure Management Empowering all women to close the gender gap in CRE

 What's the best thing the group has done for our people so far?

 Magdalene: Helping build bridges across all our ERGs.
 Many of our people consider themselves members or allies of multiple groups, so by working together, we're able to raise more voices and perspectives, to foster a stronger sense of belonging and allow employees to see themselves represented in more places.